 A year later they raised $61 million from Polychain Capital and Andreessen Horowitz in a private fund raising, and several months later in mid-2018 there was another private sale raising $102 million from a number of VC investors.
 That private sale went off at $0.0362 per token.

-These early investors are likely very happy with their early investment since the ICP IOU tokens are now worth $19.27 as of January 12, 2021, giving them a return on investment of around 54,000%.
+These early investors are likely very happy with their early investment since the ICP tokens are now worth $109.28 as of June2, 2021, giving them a return on investment of around 300,000%.
+And that’s well short of the all-time high of $737.20 that was hit just three days after the launch of the Mercury Genesis phase.

 In the short time that the internet has been in existence it has changed dramatically, and not always for the better.
 It has come from the early days when it promised us unbounded innovation and open use, through a period in which heavy-handed regulation was rejected, until today when the landscape is dominated by the tech giants of business that stifle innovation with their monopolistic behavior.